spencertipping/bipolar/strategy.md

 **Also also note:** there are different formulas for methylfolate.
 I use Quatrefolic (6S)-5-MTHF, which seems to work, and I haven't tried any other types.

 I also usually eat eggs and fish for breakfast, usually four eggs and 4-6oz of tuna or salmon.
-Dietary choline isn't a problem, although eggs and fish keep me awake if I eat them at night and I can't supplement alpha-GPC, citicholine, or ALA without getting really depressed.
+Dietary choline isn't a problem, although eggs and fish keep me awake if I eat them at night and I can't supplement alpha-GPC, citicholine, or alpha-lipoic acid without getting really depressed.

 I still have minor mood and energy cycling throughout the year, but nothing like before.
 Sometimes I'll try to course-correct; here are some of the options I'll use (usually a subset, not all of them):